‘Vanderpump Rules’ Star Scheana Marie Says ‘Boys Suck’ Amid Adam Spott Drama, Plus She Dishes On New House

 Scheana Marie is looking for a real man after her up and down relationship with Adam Spott seemingly came to an end during the seventh season of Vanderpump Rules.

-After fans watched as Scheana opened up to Lala Kent and Kristen Doute about the heartache she’s experienced due to her complicated relationship with the model, she appears to be ready to move on from their relationship for good and find someone new, and more mature.
+After fans watched as Scheana opened up to Lala Kent and Kristen Doute about the heartache she’s experienced due to her complicated relationship with the model, she appears to be ready to move on from their relationship for good and find someone new and more mature.

 “Boys suck!
 Where are the real men at!?” she asked her fans and followers on Twitter days ago.